icsharpcode/CodeConverter/.github/ISSUE_TEMPLATE.md

 ```

 ### Details
-Product in use: e.g. web converter / VS extension / both
+* Product in use: e.g. web converter / VS extension / both

-Version in use: e.g. 5.6.3
+* Version in use: e.g. 5.6.3 or a commit hash
+* Did you see it working in a previous version, which?

-Any other relevant information to the issue, or your interest in contributing a fix.
+* Any other relevant information to the issue, or your interest in contributing a fix.